khushalsagar/navigation-transitions/explainer.md

 The value is a space seperated list of options.

 ### Default Value
-The default value for this setting depends on whether UA transitions should be an opt-in or opt-out:

-* Opt-out has the compat issue of causing double transitions for sites which already have custom transitions.
+The default value for this setting assumes that UA transitions should be an opt-out, i.e. the UA can do a visual transition for any navigation but sites can opt-out of them (likely in favour of a custom transition).
+Opt-out does have the compat issue of causing double transitions for sites which already have custom transitions.
 But it allows browser UX to be consistent for same-document vs cross-document navigations.
-This will also be a behaviour change for Webkit based browsers which already ship this experience.
+This also aligns with the behaviour in Webkit based browsers which already ship with UA transitions for every swipe navigation.

-* Opt-in avoids the compat risk but conservatively disables UA transition on sites which don't have custom transitions.
+An opt-in avoids the compat risk but conservatively disables UA transition on sites which don't have custom transitions.

-Ideally we'd want consistent behaviour across browsers here but if its not feasible, the default value can also be left to the UA.
+Note: Ideally we'd want consistent behaviour across browsers here but if its not feasible, the default value can also be left to the UA.

 ### Handling Swipes
 In the absence of a Gesture API for customizing swipes, authors can use this API to handle swipes in the following ways: